iridium-browser/website/collections/_faq/07_updating _extensions.md

 ---
 title:		"Why do extensions not update automatically and why does the extension panel not fully work?"
-date:	2018-05-16 18:00
 faq-id:		updating-extensions
+position:	7
 ---

 Updating the extensions automatically does not work, as it would require a connection to the Chrome Web Store.